-Nintendo had nothing to offer the smartphone space for more than half a decade and then it hit a home run with Pokémon Go.
-It's a crazy popular app, but it's not always intuitive, and many people are still in the dark on some of its less transparent features.
-To help ensure you become the best Pokémon Trainer you can be, here is a list of the best Pokémon Go tips and tricks around.
+Nintendo had nothing to offer the smartphone space for more than half a decade and then it hit a home run with Pokémon Go back in 2016.
+It's still crazy popular app, but it's not always intuitive, and even now many people are still in the dark on some of its less transparent features.
+To help you become the best Pokémon Trainer you can be, here is a list of the best Pokémon Go tips and tricks around.

 - Poké Balls: The balls catch wild Pokémon.
 In the beginning, you gain Pokéballs, then Super Balls and later, Hyper balls.
 Whether there will be more ball types in the future is currently unclear but updates come pretty regularly.

 - Potions: From level five onwards, you also get potions and animators because this is when you’re allowed in the arenas.
 When your Pokémon are injured, you can heal them with these items.

 - Smoke: Smoke is designed to attract more wild Pokémon for 30 minutes and therefore will allow you to play more effectively.

 - Razz Berries: From Level 8 onwards, you can benefit from these berries.
 They may be used before you throw a ball while hunting wild Pokémon so that they do not run away as often.
 These can be collected easily and are especially useful when you find a strong but unruly Pokémon.

 - PokéStops can be found everywhere on the virtual map.
 At these points, you gain new items and 50 experience points.
 The items may vary depending on your level.